fsantini/python-e3dc/README.md

 ## Known limitations

 One limitation of the package concerns the implemented RSCP methods.
-At the moment, only switch status requests and setting of on/off switches is implemented.
-I also lack the hardware to test different configurations.
-However, the RSCP protocol is (to my knowledge) fully implemented and it should be easy to extend the requests to other cases.
+This project also lacks the hardware to test different configurations.
+However, the RSCP protocol is fully implemented and it should be easy to extend the requests to other usecases.

 ## Projects using this library